EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/js-ajax-cart-request-in-progress.md

 # .js-ajax-cart-request-in-progress

-Liquid Ajax Cart adds the `js-ajax-cart-request-in-progress` CSS class to the `body` if there are one or more Ajax Cart API requests in progress.
+Liquid Ajax Cart adds the `js-ajax-cart-request-in-progress` CSS class to the `body` if there are one or more Shopify Cart API requests in progress.

 Some [controls](/reference/controls/) become inactive when Liquid Ajax Cart is sending an Ajax request so you can show a loading indicator or make the controls visually disabled using the `js-ajax-cart-request-in-progress` CSS class.